facebook/relay/website/docs/guides/persisted-queries.md

     ```

-2. It will sent an HTTP POST request with `text` parameter to the
+2. It will send an HTTP POST request with a `text` parameter to the
 specified `url`.
-You can also add additional request body parameters to via `params` option.
+You can also add additional request body parameters via the `params` option.

 ```
 "scripts": {